juliachelsie/Pancake-house/README.md

-# Pancake-House!
+# Pancake-House

 Pancake-House is a website for a restaurant in Gothenburg, Sweden.
 It will help customers to hopefully choose pancake-house for their next restaurant-visit.
 It targets hungry customers who want to eat something simple, yet delicious, in the inner city of Gothenburg.
 Pancake-house is useful to cusomers because they can easily find the menu, they can read about the restaurant and how they only use local and organic products, book a table and find were the restaurant is located on a google map.

 ## Existing features